yushin2001/wp1121/hw4/README.md

-# Web Programming HW#4

-## Run the project
+# Run the project

 1. Install dependencies
    ```bash
    yarn
    ```

+2. Get Pusher credentials
+   Please refer to the [Pusher Setup](#pusher-setup) section for more details.

+3. Get Github OAuth credentials
+   Please refer to the [NextAuth Setup](#nextauth-setup) section for more details.

-2. Create `.env.local` file in the project root and add the following content:
+4. Create `.env.local` file in the project root and add the following content:

    ```text
    PUSHER_ID=